Omycron83/Notes/ML/Transformers.md

 Transformers are a [[Neural Network]] variant mainly utilizing attention, encoding and embedding as well as context memory to better pattern recognition when dealing with sequential or high dimensional data by selectively focusing on information.

 They achieve their success in part due to their parallelizability in sequence modelling tasks compared to previous state-of-the-art algorithms, which enables large scaling and model sizes.
-RNNs, LSTMs and GRUs only effectively have access to a certain window of datapoints previous in time or outputs previously generated, where LSTMs and GRUs improve o RNNs by elongating that window.
+RNNs, LSTMs and GRUs only effectively have access to a certain reference window of previous datapoints in time or outputs previously generated, where LSTMs and GRUs improve o RNNs by elongating that window.
-Transformers on the t
+Transformers on the other hand can theoretically use all the previous datapoints and outputs, which it can do effectively by learning and then only focusing on the information currently relevant, which is done through **attention**.

+In general, inputs (usually words) are initially converted into real valued vectors using a lookup table.
+To those vectors,

 It was originally introduced in the paper "Attention is all you need" in 2017 using an encoder-decoder architecture for language translation, but since shown remarkable results in Computer Vision, Large Language Models or Reinforcement Learning.
 # Attention mechanisms: